Audiovisual Speech Synthesis using Tacotron2: Baseline: Modular Audiovisual Speech Synthesis

-We adopt the Tacotron2 architecture in its standard audio-only version and feed the synthesized audio after reconstructing it from the predicted spectral features, e.g., using WaveRNN, into an audio-to-facial-animation module.
-On one hand, the AVTacotron2 system could give more accurate estimates of the lip movements since the embeddings extracted from the decoder are rich in acoustic and lexical information.
-On the other hand, the modular system is more flexible, as the audio-to-facial-animation network can be trained in a speaker-independent manner and used with any pre-trained text-to-speech voice.
-This would reduce the need for collecting hours of multimodal data for different speakers, which is necessary to train the AVTacotron2 model.
+We use the standard Tacotron2 architecture and feed synthesized audio after reconstruction from predicted spectral features, e.g., using WaveRNN, as input for an audio-to-facial-animation module.

-We have trained a CNN-based speaker-dependent audio-to-facial-animation neural network.
+We train a CNN-based audio-to-facial-animation model baseline.
 The network architecture is shown in Table \ref{table:AVFE}.
-The input acoustic features to the audio-to-facial-animation network is 40-dimensional filter bank features with a context window of 21 (10 past, current, and 10 future frames.)
+The input acoustic features to this model is 40-dimensional filter bank features with a context window of 21 (10 past, current, and 10 future frames.)
 The acoustic features are extracted from the wav files.
-The acoustic speech synthesis is completely decoupled from the visual speech synthesis, so any text-to-speech system can be used.
+The acoustic speech synthesis is decoupled from the visual speech synthesis, so any text-to-speech system can be used.
 The ground truth BSCs described in Section \ref{sec:bsc} are used to train the network.
-The input to the penultimate fully connected layer is the concatenation of the former fully connected (FC) layer that encodes the audio features with the emotion embedding.
+The input to the penultimate fully connected layer is the concatenation of the former fully connected (FC) layer that encodes the audio features and the emotion embedding.